takoyaki99/takoyaki99.github.io/README.md

 # takoyaki99.github.io
 My personal website!
-Of course you can find it at https://www.takoyaki99.github.io!
+Of course, you can find it at https://takoyaki99.github.io!